 To ensure better and more frequent system releases, the IT department implemented agile development.
 This put increasing pressure on the test team.

-“The amount of regression testing required just grew tremendously,” Johan said.
+“The amount of regression testing required just grew tremendously,” Stolk said.
 “We just couldn’t keep up anymore.”

 The mounting workload eventually caused issues with the code which had a negative impact on the software quality and heightened the risk of business-critical processes going wrong.

 Automating the ballooning number of regression tests was essential to supporting the aim of going from quarterly to monthly system releases.
-Johan and the team gave automation a try by writing tests with code using Selenium, but this required too
+Stolk and the team gave automation a try by writing tests with code using Selenium, but this required too much effort.

-“In terms of coding, we experienced a big skill gap between developers and testers,” said Johan who wanted an automation tool that would help bridge this gap.
+“In terms of coding, we experienced a big skill gap between developers and testers,” said Stolk who wanted an automation tool that would help bridge this gap.

-With the LEAPWORK Automation Platform, Johan and his team are now able to automatically run their entire suite of regression tests at three different stages in the pipeline for each monthly release – and for each run, the software is tested across several environments.
+With the Leapwork Automation Platform, Stolk and his team are now able to automatically run their entire suite of regression tests at three different stages in the pipeline for each monthly release – and for each run, the software is tested across several environments.

 Execution time per test case has been reduced to a few minutes even when testing in several environments simultaneously, down from several minutes of testing in just one environment when done manually.

 Maintenance of test cases are now much more efficient as well.
-With LEAPWORK, Johan and the team have created several parts of their test flows as custom buildings blocks, and if something in a flow goes wrong, they know which block to investigate and edit, instead having to go through the entire flow for of the respective test.
+With Leapwork, Stolk and the team have created several parts of their test flows as custom buildings blocks, and if something in a flow goes wrong, they know which block to investigate and edit, instead of having to go through the entire flow for of the respective test.

-The testers at BNP Paribas Cardif need only spend about ten minutes building a test case using the LEAPWORK Automation Platform.
+The testers at BNP Paribas Cardif need only spend about ten minutes building a test case using the Leapwork Automation Platform.
 And at that pace, it is very feasible to extend the roll out of automation in the organization.
-Johan have identified 10-12 applications as obvious targets for test automation.
+Stolk has identified 10-12 applications as obvious targets for test automation.

-“With a team of three testers, I think we could automate the testing of all our core business applications by spending two dedicated months,” Johan said.
+“With a team of three testers, I think we could automate the testing of all our core business applications by spending two dedicated months,” Stolk said.

 The organization moved from quarterly to monthly releases.
 Instead of going through individual test cases just once for a few environments, the test team can now automatically run their entire suite of regression tests at three different stages in the pipeline.